On this page

 Step 8: Use AI for Cross-File Errors

-DebugAI approach: highlight the error → click Debug with AI.
-It reads the traceback, loads billing_service.py, loads the caller, loads the user
+DebugAI approach: highlight the error and click Debug with AI.
+It reads the traceback, loads billing_service.py, loads the caller, loads the user model and query, and tells you that get_user() in users.py returns None for users who registered before the stripe_customer_id column was added and the schema migration was not backfilled.

-Cross-file bugs in async services are the fastest DebugAI ROI — the dependency chain is too long to trace manually in a reasonable time.
+Cross-file bugs in async services are the fastest DebugAI use case.
+The dependency chain is too long to trace manually in a reasonable time.

 Common FastAPI Errors Quick Reference